 Here`s a look at the work of some of the principal cast:

 - Pegg is pitch perfect here as the title character.
-He’s perfectly blue collar with a hint of desperation in his relationship.
+He acts perfectly his blue collar character that has a hint of desperation in a relationship.
 He pulls this one off with ease and aplomb and is just the kind of guy you’ll probably see at your local pub this coming weekend.
 Pegg has also been “Scotty” in the current “Star Trek” franchise as well as his work on Cruise’s “MI” franchise.
 He was also in “Grindhouse.”

 - British actor Kate Ashfield plays Pegg’s girlfriend “Liz.”
 She, like Pegg, is pitch perfect in the role and looks to revel in trading verbal punches with the headliner and has the requisite strength in both person and personality to survive the zombie apocalypse.
 Ashfield has a career primarily on British TV and films but you might have seen her in “The War Zone.”

 I can’t tell you much more about the supporting actors other than they do a solid job throughout.
 From Pegg’s mother and her husband to Ashfield’s friends who wind up in the pub for a last stand, they all do good, solid work.

 Some of the things in scenes I really thought was creative in the film and well-executed include:

 - One is the “planning” dreams of Pegg as he tries to map out how to save his mother, kill his stepfather who has turned into a zombie and rescue his girlfriend.
 Sharp smash cuts in the three scenarios are excellent and cleverly worked by Pegg.